AdaCore/learn/courses/intro-to-ada/chapters/exceptions.rst

 Ada has a very small number of predefined exceptions:

 - `Constraint_Error` is the main one you might see.
-It is raised:
+It's raised:
-    - When bounds or subtype doesn't match or, in general, any violation of constraints.
+    - When bounds don't match or, in general, any violation of constraints.
     - In case of overflow
     - In case of null dereferences
     - In case of division by 0

-- `Program_Error` might appear but probably less often.
-It is used for more arcane things, such as order of elaboration issues or erroneous execution.
+- `Program_Error` might appear, but probably less often.
+It's raised in more arcane situations, such as when order of elaboration issues are or present or for erroneous execution.

 - `Storage_Error` will happen because of memory issues, such as:
      - Not enough memory (allocator)